 We hope by now you know what ice melt will not damage concrete.
 Concrete can be damaged by some types of ice melt.
 The most effective way to avoid damage is to use a product formulated specifically for use on concrete.
 These blends are made from ingredients that won’t harm the material, or that even act as a sealant or polish.

-Try Also Our Other Winter Safety Products:
+Safe Paw Ice Traction (with Traction Magic™)Try Also Our Other Winter Safety Products

 The Original and #1 Selling Pet and Child Safe Ice Melt for over 20 years.
-Guaranteed environmentally safe –It won’t harm animals or children, and it won’t damage your property.
-That’s Safe Paw.
+Guaranteed environmentally safe – will not harm waterways and sensitive wetlands.
 Safe Paw can change how winter affects our planet.